skivis/chrome-tab-switcher/README.md

 ### Run the script

-Now create a urls.text file write all urls (one line each) and run the script.
+Now create a `urls.text` file and write all urls (one line each) you want to switch between and run the script.

 ```sh
 yarn start